 • Shredded Parmesan cheese

-steps to make ham tetrazzini
+steps to make ham tetrazzini.

 How to Make Ham Tetrazzini

-Preheat your oven to 350ºF.
+1. Prepare: Preheat your oven to 350ºF.
 Cook the spaghetti according to the package directions in salted water.

-ham tetrazzini served on a white plate with a silver fork
+ham tetrazzini served on a white plate with a silver fork.

-How to Store and Reheat Leftover Ham Tetrazzini
+How to Store Ham Tetrazzini

-Cover the baking dish or transfer leftovers to an airtight storage container.
-You can store ham tetrazzini in the refrigerator for 3 to 4 days; reheat it in a 350ºF oven or in the microwave.
-You can also freeze leftovers for up to 3 months; let it thaw in the refrigerator before reheating.
+Cover the baking dish, or transfer leftover ham tetrazzini to an airtight storage container.
+You can store ham tetrazzini in the refrigerator for 3 to 4 days.
+Reheat it in the oven at 350ºF or in the microwave.

-ham tetrazzini served on a white plate with a silver fork
+ham tetrazzini served on a white plate with a silver fork.

 FAQs